ubenzer/fil/README.md

 a feature to library itself.
 Compiler is responsible for:

     a.
 Read project config.
     b.
-Compile contents to HTML.
+Managing content lifecycle.
+Accounting.
     c.
-Process content images into requested sizes and formats.
+Providing a http server dynamic mode, refreshing pages on content change.
     d.
-Create collection and category pages using content based on project config.
+Generating static website for production.
     e.
-Create static pages (pages that doesn't depend on a content)

-    f.
-Run asset generation script defined on project config to prepare frontend assets. (e.g. compile sass, minify js files etc.)
+Caching of contents for speedy recompilations.

-2. The project: It is the whole project files that is related with your website.
+2. The project: This is your website project.
+It contains whole files that is related with your website.
 Usually this contains the following:

-    a. `config.js`: A config file that tells the compiler what to do, which kind of collections to create, how to process images etc.

-    b. `contents/`: Contents, that are going to be compiled to HTML using a template based on rules in config.

-    c. `template/`: Templates, that are skeletons for web site, they will be merged with contents and compiled down to actual website.

-    d. `site/`: Frontend related stuff, such as theme images, javascript files and stylesheets, that are not a part of content, and creation/compiling of this assets are not managed by compiler but it is managed by the project.

-The structure of the project is not enforced anyway.
-The described structure is a part of [fil-starter-project](https://github.com/ubenzer/fil-starter-project) but one can use a completely different approach.
-Only real requirement for the compiler is that, the project needs to provide a config file.
-Rest is up to the project.
+    a. `index.js`: Entrypoint to your project: A file that tells `fil` everything that is required to build the project.

+    b.
+Content Types: Skeletons that defines how to find, watch and organize your contents.
+Metadata of contents.

+    c.
+Contents: Actual contents that fits a Content Type description.
+Everything that is used in website including **templates, frontend javascript, css, static image files, posts etc. are ALL contents**.
+Contents doesn't generate output.

+    d.
+Routes: Provide a list of URLs that they'll handle based on the contents available. **Routes are the only thing that are responsible to generate output.**

+You can have as much as and as different as Content Types, Contents and Routes as you want.
+It is up to you.

 ## ROADMAP
-The following features are planned.
+The following features are planned considered.
 Not in particular order.
-1. "Content snippet"s that are not a part of taxonomy which can be included as a part of static pages.
-2. Better handling of async tasks.
+And no promises.
+1. Graceful 404 and 500 pages in dynamic mode.
+2. Finding urls that points to non existent things in the output.
-3. Better caching.
+3. Tests. :(
-4. Ability to run compiler partially. (e.g. only build pages but not categories etc.)
-5. Hook mechanism similar to frontend build system hook for publishing.
-6. Improve code coverage.

 ## Contributing
 No defined way of contributing yet.
 Just go wild. %-) If you are planning to add a new feature, open a PR and let's